makaubenson/Data-Structures-Operators/readme.md

 - `for (const order of ordersSet) console.log(order);`
 - The MAIN use case for sets is to remove duplicates values of arrays.
 - `note`: Sets are not intended to replace arrays

+## Maps

+- They are more useful than sets.
+- A map is a data structure that we can use to map values to keys.
+- Data is stored in key value pairs in maps
+- Keys in maps can be `any type` different from objects where keys are only `strings`.